ccorcos/deep-learning/README.md

 ## Refactor

+tensor.alloc in RNN instead of repeat

-LSTM with embedding
+LSTM with embedding, use embedding and mlp classes

-multiplicative RNN
+multiplicative RNN for character prediction implement hf optimization!

 multaplicative USE